Hi, I’m Ethan.

 short and long term goals, too many in my generation would be left worse off than their parents.
 I love being a financial planner because I get to help people pay off their debts, save for the future and achieve the financial sustainability they may have previously thought was impossible.

 I am also still an active part of movements for social and economic justice.
-I am the elected secretary-treasurer of the Nonprofit Professional Employees Union, IFPTE Local 70, and am actively involved as a volunteer with multiple organizations dedicated to creating change in the Washington, D.C. region.
+I am an at-large member of the Nonprofit Professional Employees Union, IFPTE Local 70, and am actively involved as a volunteer with multiple organizations dedicated to creating change in the Washington, D.C. region and beyond.